Returning Member? Login to retrieve information from your previous registration.

 Photo Publication

 We frequently post photos and videos from the swim meets and other team-related activities to our website and Facebook.
 If you wish to have your child's photograph and videos excluded from any team publication, please send a request to [email protected] before the start of swim practice.
-Otherwise, by agreeing to this policy, you are agreeing to allow the Sharks to use photographs and videos of your child for team publications, including, but not limited to, the website, Facebook, newsletters, and other communications.
+Otherwise, by agreeing to this policy, you are agreeing to allow the Sharks to use photographs and videos of your child for team publications, including but not limited to the website, Facebook, newsletters, and other communications.

 *